kalavattam/2023_Greenlaw-et-al/results/2023-0111/tutorial_job-arrays.md

 contents="""
 #!/bin/Rscript

-#  Take in 3 integers: 2 sides of a triangle and the angle between them; with
+#  Take in three integers: two sides of a triangle and the angle between them;
-#+ the two sides and angle between them known, calculate the area of the
+#+ calculate the area of a triangle given the two sides and their shared angle
-#+ triangle
+#+ as input

 args <- commandArgs(TRUE)